Material and evidence management (collection, retention and disposal)

 - legal proceedings have been completed; and,

 - the periods specified in the CPIA Code of Practice and in CJLA have expired.
-Relevant advice is given in the Enforcement Guide (England and Wales) and Enforcement Guide (Scotland).
+Relevant advice is given in the Enforcement Guide - Investigations and relevant material (England and Wales) and Enforcement Guide - Disclosure in criminal proceedings (Scotland).

 On completion of the prosecution, the following action should be carried out;